erroronline1/caro/api/_language.md

 Organizational units.

 First item (common) is hardcoded and used as default for texttemplates assignments and possibly other select options, admin and office are hardcoded as well.
 Once defined keys remain in the database, so it should be appended at best! `units` order is passed to application.
-On appending the sourcecode should be reviewed, e.g.
+On appending, the sourcecode should be reviewed, e.g.
 * notification.php for excluding messaging all users of `common, admin and office` on open records and `common and admin` on expiring trainings
+* unit intersections should exclude admin to reduce amount of case documentations and scheduled trainings

 ### skills
 Can be adjusted during runtime, extend or reduce to appropriate length.